St. Patrick’s Day Table Decor (Pretty and Simple)

-Happy March everyone!
-Are you ready for spring?
-Well, since St. Patrick’s Day is coming up, I’ve started decorating with some green.
+Are you looking forward to spring and the spring holidays?
+Well, since St. Patrick’s Day is coming up on March 17th, I’ve started decorating with some green.
+In fact, if you’re looking for St. Patrick’s Day table ideas, you’re in luck!
 Today, I’m sharing my simple St. Patrick’s Day table decor along with a group of talented bloggers for a St. Patrick’s Day Table Setting Blog Hop!
-Thank you to our host Debbee from Debbee’s Buzz for organizing the blog tour!
-Debbee always decorates such amazing table settings.
-I’m sure you will love her latest!

 *For your convenience, please note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).

 Before we begin, I want to welcome those of you who are arriving from Celebrate and Decorate!
-I’m sure you enjoyed Chloe’s table.
+I’m sure you enjoyed Chloe’s St. Patrick’s Day table decor and her adorable idea for a table centerpiece.
 She always creates something special!

 Let’s continue the tour with my St. Patrick’s Day table decor…